Law Firm Answering Service

 We reject many inquiries

-The call plan can screen practice area, location, deadline, case type, referral source, and disqualifying basics before attorney time is spent on a poor-fit call.
+The call path can screen practice area, location, deadline, case type, referral source, and disqualifying basics before attorney time is spent on a poor-fit call.

 Can AI schedule law firm consultations?